TERREMEMBER/znbase/docs/content/latest/quick-start/build-apps/java/ycql-4.6.md

 This tutorial assumes that you have:

-- installed YugabyteDB, created a universe, and are able to interact with it using the YCQL shell.
+- installed ZNbaseDB, created a universe, and are able to interact with it using the YCQL shell.
 If not, follow the steps in [Quick start YCQL](../../../../api/ycql/quick-start/).
 - installed JDK version 1.8 or later.
 - installed Maven 3.3 or later.